BradyR88/Bradyr88.github.io/index.md

 title: ""
 ---

-### About me
+### About Me
-As for what I'm doing when I'm not programming you can probably find me climbing listening to a podcast or playing chess.
+When I'm not programming you can probably find me climbing listening to a podcast or playing chess.

 ---